Pancho Magalona

-Enrique Gayoso Magalona Jr. (January 22, 1922 – April 7, 1998), popularly known as Pancho Magalona, was a Filipino actor from the 1940s to the 1970s.
+Enrique Gayoso Magalona Jr. (January 22, 1922 – April 7, 1998), professionally known as Pancho Magalona, was a Filipino actor from the 1940s to the 1970s.

 Early life

 Born Enrique Gayoso Magalona Jr. in Bacolod, Negros Occidental, he was the son of Enrique B. Magalona Sr., who was then a municipal president of Saravia (now renamed in his honor) and a future Senator.

-Personal life
+Career

-Magalona and his wife Tita Duran, appeared in numerous Sampaguita Pictures movies.
-The couple was the most popular movie love team during the late 1940s and 1950s.
+Magalona and his wife Tita Duran, appeared in numerous Sampaguita Pictures films.
+The couple was the most popular love team in films during the late 1940s and 1950s.
 He was the father of Francis Magalona (1964–2009), Ma.
 Susan Magalona-Contreras, Vicky, Victor (married to Ma.
 Angeles), Henry, Popeye "Pye", Malot, Maricar Magalona-Martinez, and Martin.
 He also co-starred on some Hollywood movies that were shot in the Philippines, such as The Hook (with Kirk Douglas) and Merrill's Marauders (with Jeff Chandler).

+In 1967, Magalona ran for governor of Rizal under the Liberal Party but was defeated by incumbent governor Isidro Rodriguez; Neptali Gonzales, Magalona's running mate, managed to be elected vice governor.

 Awards

-He won the FAMAS Award for Best Actor in 1958 for Hanggang sa Dulo ng Daigdig and is best remembered for playing the character Simon in the movie version of Jose Rizal's novel El Filibusterismo.
+He won the FAMAS Award for Best Actor in 1958 for Hanggang sa Dulo ng Daigdig and is best remembered for playing the character Simoun in the film version of José Rizal's novel El Filibusterismo.